Health Insurance Changes May Affect Your Child’s Coverage at Children’s

 My child is a patient at Children’s.
 What do these changes mean for me?

-If you buy health insurance on Washington’s Exchange that covers your child, Seattle Children’s is currently not covered by all of the plans.
-Children’s is covered only by any plans provided by:
+If you buy health insurance on Washington Healthplanfinder that covers your child, Seattle Children’s is currently not covered by all of the plans.
+Children’s is covered only by these plans:

 We will try to work with your plan, but your child may have to go to the provider your plan covers.
 Our financial assistance program cannot cover costs for choosing an out-of-network provider.